hp4k1h5/agora/ROADMAP.md

 require a bit more investment in time since it's not a project I am familiar with outside of this endeavor.
-Nevertheless I am very happy with the tools available through the blessed & co. libs and will continue to use and develop on the forked versions.
+Nevertheless I am very happy with the tools available through the blessed & co. libs and will continue to use and develop on the locally forked versions.

-## alpha release
+## beta release

-v0.0.21
-- alpaca
+v0.1.1
-  - an actual demo bot
+- 📜 bot logger

-v0.0.22
+- 🦙 alpaca account activities tracker
+- 🏫 tutorial, better docs

+v0.1.2
 - streaming data
 - charts
   - more types
   - bot charts
     - profit/loss
     - the currently trading stock
+- pcap reader

 ---

-## beta release
+## backlog

-### v0.1.0
 - set config options from agora repl

----

-## backlog

 - portfolio management
 - stock screener
 - markdown analyst reports/news reader